hanlaur/oidcify/README.md

 * OIDC Authorization Code Flow, with PKCE support
 * Cookie-based session storage
 * Bearer token authentication based on JWT ID token
-* Sets group information so ACL plugin can perform authorization
+* Sets group information in Kong context so that Kong ACL plugin can perform authorization based on groups
 * Mapping of ID token claims to HTTP headers

 ## Required Kong version

-Kong 3.8.0
+Kong 3.8.0.
 Do not use the plugin with older Kong versions.
-Version 3.8.0 contains an important fix required by the plugin.

 ## Installation